-A. Authority
+D. Authority

-The Village Board has the authority to grant eligible parcel(s) an SAO designation as set forth below in §305-71.B "Eligibility".
-A parcel located within the mapped SAO District must receive an SAO designation by the Village Board prior to the Planning Board determining whether to grant or approve a Site Development Plan.
+The Village Board has the authority to grant eligible parcel(s) an SAO designation as set forth below in §305-43.1(E) "Eligibility" and §305-43.1(F) "Procedure for SAO Designation".

+- 1. The decision to approve or decline a parcel for SAO designation is purely a legislative determination entirely within the legislative discretion of the Village Board.
+The Village Board shall have the right to reject any parcel for SAO designation at any stage of the process - 2.
+A parcel located within the mapped SAO District must receive an SAO designation and Master Development Plan approval by the Village Board prior to the Planning Board determining whether or not to grant Site Plan approval.

-B. Eligibility
+E. Eligibility

-This section sets forth standards under which parcels would be eligible for SAO designation by the Village Board.
+Any parcel located within the boundaries of the SAO District as shown on the SAO District Map is eligible for SAO designation by the Village Board.
 The criteria in this section are separate and distinct from site plan and subdivision requirements which address more specific site layout and design requirements.